 - Saute the onion for about three minutes.

-- Add in the beans along with their juices, the salt, and some freshly ground black pepper.
+- Add in the beans along with their juices and salt.

-- Cook the beans for about five minutes until softened.
+- Cook the beans on medium low for about five minutes until softened.

 - Using the back of a spoon, smash the beans against the side of the pan until your desired consistency is reached.
-Alternatively, you can use a potato masher or even a food processor for this.
+Alternatively, you can use a potato masher or even an immersion blender for this.

 - Serve as desired.